byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 Similar to SQL, Tridy statements are also semicolon-delimited, where the semicolon is required at the end of the statement.
 This has at least the advantage of allowing the language to be whitespace-insensitive, allowing users to adopt their own indentation or presentation style.

 The first statement, `@new a`, creates a new module tagged as *a*, and stores it at the root module inside a newly-created document.
 Since the document is likely stored as a JSON object, the root module would be whatever is *directly* under the opening `{` and closing `}` of the document.
+It also implicitly sets the module's type specifier to be `"a"`, since another, more explicit clause `@as` wasn't used, and `a` was the last and only tag there.

 `@new` is considered as the **operation** of the Tridy statement, which defines the action taken by it. `@new`, as the name implies, creates a new module, while the three other operations `@set`, `@get`, and `@del` can be used to change an existing module, print an existing module, and delete an existing module respectively.

 The second statement, `@new b`, acts similarly, creating a new module tagged as `b` under the root module.
 More specifically, the last two statements (respectively) stored the modules tagged `a` and `b` under a named array inside the root module, of which the name of this array is consistent for all modules.
 That would imply that `a` and `b` can also store their own sub-modules, so it's worth noting that modules are such that they can be placed recursively at any possible depth.

 The third statement creates a new module tagged as both `a` and `b`.
 Tags are such that individual modules can have multiple tags, and they do not have to be unique.
 Thus, TridyDB places no restrictions on how a module is identified, and uniqueness constraints are not meant to be enforced except at a higher level.

+Since the tags were provided implicitly, the type identifier is automatically-determined as well, which this time is `"b"`.
+The reason why the final tag is chosen is a result of natural language, where the noun or most-significant identifier usually follows its adjectives, or less-significant identifiers.

 The fourth statement is meant to show some of where Tridy can be powerful.
 In any Tridy statement, `@in` is used to specify a **context**, which is the expression that any module is tested for before the statement can be applied to it.
 The operation always follows *after* the end of whatever the context expression is, so in this case, the context expression is `a @xor b`.
 Given this preceding expression, `@new c` will only be applied to an existing module if and only if it has the tags `a` or `b`, but never both at the same time.
 Only in the modules created by the first two statements would this evaluate as true, so only the first two modules are affected.
 However, they both receive a copy of the new module tagged as `c`, and the only change needed to make all three existing modules (under the root module) receive a copy would be to change `a @xor b` to `a @or b`.